Olacgk/alx-system_engineering-devops/0x00-shell_basics/README.md

 .a script to display list of directory
 .a script to change the working directory to the user's home directory .a script to display contents in a long format
+.a script to display contents including hidden files